Noah-Hood/dynapork/README.md

 First, if a non-optional environment variable has not been set (e.g. `DOMAINNAME`, `RECORDTYPE`) or either/both of the API Keys haven't been set, the client will fail to start and will print an error indicating which environment variable has been misconfigured.

+While running the Client, there may occationally be an `ERROR` indicating a `SameContentError`.
+This error message can generally be disregarded; it should only show up when the client is first started.
+It is caused by the client retrieving the public IP address for the first time, which triggers the same event as when the IP Address changes.
+This is also due to the way the PorkBun API works; updating a DNS record with the same content returns a non-specific error.
+Again, this is subject to change as the API is under active development.

+There may also be an error which indicates `InvalidDomain`.
+This is a more serious error; it likely means there is a mismatch between the domain name being used by the client and the domain name on record with PorkBun.
+Until the two are in agreement, the client will continue to fail.

 [1]: https://porkbun.com/
 [2]: https://kb.porkbun.com/article/68-how-to-edit-dns-records
 [3]: https://docs.docker.com/compose/compose-file/compose-file-v3/